abhinav/git-spice/doc/src/setup/auth.md

 This requires no additional steps.
 We'll request a token from GitHub CLI as needed.

-### GITHUB_TOKEN
+### Environment variable

+**Supported by** :simple-github: :simple-gitlab:

+You can provide the authentication token as an environment variable.
+This is not recommended for most users.

+=== "GitHub"

+    Set the `GITHUB_TOKEN` environment variable to your token.

+=== "GitLab"

+    Set the `GITLAB_TOKEN` environment variable to your token.

-If you have a `GITHUB_TOKEN` environment variable set, that takes precedence over all other authentication methods.
+If you have the environment variable set, this takes precedence over all other authentication methods.

-The $$gs auth login$$ operation will fail if you use this method.
+The $$gs auth login$$ operation will always fail if you use this method.

 ## Picking an authentication method